Zharnel Hughes

-Zharnel Hughes (born 13 July 1995) is an Anguillan-born British sprinter who specialises in the 100 metres and 200 metres.
+Zharnel Hughes (born 13 July 1995) is an Anguilla-born British sprinter who specialises in the 100 metres and 200 metres.
 Born and raised in the British Overseas Territory of Anguilla, he has competed internationally for Great Britain in the Olympic Games, World Athletics and European Athletics events, and for England at the Commonwealth Games, since 2015.
+A double Commonwealth Games (2018, 2022), double European Championships (2018, 2022) gold medalist as part of the 4 × 100 metres relay, Hughes has twice been European champion individually; over 100 metres in 2018, and 200 metres in 2022.
+In 2023, he broke both British sprint records, before winning his first global individual medal, a bronze in the 100 metres at the 2023 World championships.